Ars Longa Vita Brevis (album): Songs and recording

 A significant evolution was taken on side two with the appearance of the multi-sectional suite "Ars Longa Vita Brevis."
-The suite begins with a prelude featuring a full orchestra followed by an extended drum solo ("Awakening"), a more conventional acid rock number with guest electric guitar ("Realisation"), a rock adaptation of Bach's Brandenburg Concerto No.3 in G Major featuring a return of the orchestra ("Brandenburger", released as a non-charting single in November 1968), a lightning-paced Jazz-fusion Hammond organ jam ("Denial") and an orchestral coda.
+The suite begins with a prelude featuring a full orchestra (the London Philharmonic, conducted by Robert Stewart) followed by an extended drum solo ("Awakening"), a more conventional acid rock number with guest electric guitar by Malcolm Langstaff ("Realisation"), a rock adaptation of Bach's Brandenburg Concerto No.3 in G Major featuring a return of the orchestra ("Brandenburger", released as a non-charting single in November 1968), a lightning-paced Jazz-fusion Hammond organ jam ("Denial") and an orchestral coda.
 "Ars Longa Vita Brevis" was, along with Procol Harum's "In Held 'Twas In I" released around the same time, the first side-long progressive rock suite and served as a template for Emerson's later efforts on Five Bridges, Tarkus and "Karn Evil 9".
 Emerson recalled that during a break in the recording of "Brandenburger", he heard several of the orchestral musicians complaining about the noise and tempo of the arrangement, whereupon he decided to crank the volume of his Hammond even louder.

-The album unusually contains some songs in which Emerson sings lead vocals: he sings the lead in "Daddy, Where Did I Come From", sings the second lead vocal on "Happy Freuds" and takes the bridge in "Little Arabella".
+The album unusually contains some songs in which Emerson sings lead vocals: he sings the lead in "Daddy, Where Did I Come From", takes the second lead vocal on "Happy Freuds" and the bridge in "Little Arabella".
 Guest guitarist Malcolm Langstaff, who played on the second movement of the suite titled "Realisation", died in 2007.

+The October 26, 1968 issue of Record Mirror reported that the album was nearly ready after over 60 hours of recording, with the title track having been edited from 24 to 20 minutes in length.